Knottypro11/FirstCommit/README.md

 # FirstCommit
 # My first Commit

+# Read user input
+# echo user input

 #!/bin/bash

-  echo "What city are you from?" read city echo "I have a friend from $city"
+echo "What city are you from?" read city

+echo "That's cool, I have a friend from $city."